zwadhams/AutoVulnDiscovery/Assignment1/BufferOverflow/README.md

 ```
 python3 exploit.py | env - setarch -R ./vulnerable
 ```
-It appears that nothing is happening, but you can start executing shell commands.
+You can start executing shell commands in the server terminal.